apache/incubator-datalab/README.md

 - **tenant** - tenant id of your company
 - **authority** - Microsoft login endpoint
 - **clientId** - id of the application that users log in through
-- **redirectUrl** - redirect URL to Data Lab application after try to login to Azure using OAuth2
+- **redirectUrl** - redirect URL to DataLab application after try to login to Azure using OAuth2
 - **validatePermissionScope** - defines(true/false) if user's permissions should be validated to resource that is provided in permissionScope parameter.
 User will be logged in onlu in case he/she has any role in resource IAM described with permissionScope parameter